sanjana nidugondi

 they/them & she/her

-if art is personal and the personal is political, our creative expression bears the responsibility of calling attention to the state of our world. art must challenge us to imagine a new, liberated world.
-I hope to continue learning and building my creative practices, so I can be a better listener, storyteller, careworker, friend, and community member.
+if art is personal, and the personal is political, our creative expression bears the responsibility of calling attention to the state of our world. “good art” challenges us to imagine, a new, liberated world.

 in my free time, you can find me practicing my embroidery skills or trying to win the trust of the neighborhood cat.